verana-labs/verifiable-trust-vpr-spec/spec.md

 - [[AUTHZ-CHECK]](#authz-check-common-authorization-and-fee-grant-checks) MUST pass for this (`corporation`, `operator`) pair and this message type.
 - `id` MUST be a valid uint64.
 - Load `Participant` entry `applicant_participant` from `id`.
 If no entry found, abort.
-- `amount` MUST be lower or equal to `applicant_participant.deposit` else MUST abort.
+- `tu_amount` MUST be strictly positive and lower or equal to `applicant_participant.tu` else MUST abort (an ecosystem can only slash trust units accumulated in the context of its own `Participant` entries — never the rest of the corporation's deposit).

 :::note
 Even if the `Participant` entry has expired or is revoked, it is still possible to slash it.